-Labs must be scheduled with Quest Diagnostics to be covered under your Plume membership.
-If you schedule labs with any third-party Quest center that is not a Quest Diagnostics, your Plume membership does not cover the lab cost.
-Make sure the facility you choose says “Quest Diagnostics” in its name!
-You can find your closest Quest Diagnostics here.
+Labs must be scheduled with Quest Diagnostics or Labcorp to be covered under your Plume membership.
+If you schedule labs with any third-party facility that is not Quest Diagnostics or Labcorp, your Plume membership does not cover the lab cost.

-NOTE: Quest will ask for your legal name and sex (if you’ve already changed your name and gender marker, this will be reflected in your medical chart and at the lab).
+NOTE: Lab facilities will ask for your legal name and sex (if you’ve already changed your name and gender marker, this will be reflected in your medical chart and at the lab).
 We can add a note with your chosen name in the order to make you more comfortable, unless you advise otherwise.

 TABLE OF CONTENTS